-- The number of inhabitants was determined to be 86,164 during the census of 2011.
+- The number of inhabitants was determined to be 88,770 during the census of 2016.

-Athlone is nice for a walk through the winding streets and across the wide Shannon just south of Lough Ree (which also is the actual border of Westmeath here).
-Here, you can watch at leisure while boatmen (or those pretending to be on a hired cruiser) try to navigate the bottleneck that is the lock connecting the lower and upper parts of the Shannon.
-But pride of place must go to the castle, overshadowing both bridge and lock.
-This is a military installation first and foremost, and Athlone Castle lets the visitor be sure about this.
+The town of Athlone is a nice stop for a walk through the winding streets and across the wide Shannon just south of Lough Ree (which is also the border of Westmeath).
+Here, you can watch while boats try to navigate the lock which creates a bottleneck connecting the lower and upper parts of the River Shannon.
+However, the top attraction in Athlone is certainly the castle, which overshadows both the bridge and the lock.

 So, is Athlone Castle worth a visit?
 Yes, it is.
-The museum will give you an insight into just why this fairly insignificant town played its part in Ireland's military history.
-Guarding the road to the west.
+The museum will give you an insight into just why this fairly insignificant town played its part in Ireland's military history because of its strategic position guarding the road to the west.

 The estate around Belvedere House, a historic building near Mullingar, is fit for explorers of all ages, which is somehow fitting, as famed explorers made their home here.
 Would you know that the Abominable Snowman got his name from the owner of this Westmeath holding?
 He also brought a bear home from his Himalayan travels, today commemorated by a statue in the park.

-Fore Abbey is a trace of the once powerful Benedictine order in Ireland, investing the site with historical importance.
-Monks used to live, pray, and work here at a grand scale.
-And medieval remains around the sprawling and still impressive monastic ruins bear witness when the insignificant village of today was a very significant place indeed.
+What remains of Fore Abbey is only a trace of the once powerful Benedictine order in Ireland.
+Monks used to live, pray, and work here on a grand scale.
+Founded sometime in the 7th-century, the mostly medieval remains of the sprawling and still impressive monastic ruins bear witness to a time when the small village of today was a very important place indeed.
 The sheer size and location of the main ruins, however, will be more important to most visitors.
 Both are impressive and make for an ideal photo opportunity.
-But do not neglect to look for holy wells, the wonders of Fore and ... the dovecote.
-The last is hidden in plain sight.Continue to 5 of 7 below.
+Be sure to look for holy wells, seek out the seven wonders of Fore and the dovecote (pigeon house).
+The last is hidden in plain sight.

 The Lough Ree Monster

-Ireland's answer to Scotland's Nessie has a long legendary pedigree and harks back to (at least) the early middle ages.
-And sightings have been noted fairly recently as well.
-So, either it is very long-lived, imaginary creature, a misinterpretation of natural phenomena or a cryptozoological wonder.
+Ireland's answer to Scotland's Loch Ness Monster has a long legendary history and harks back to (at least) the early middle ages.
+There have been recent sightings of the ancient monster as well.
+That means that Country Westmeath is home to either a very long-lived, imaginary creature, fascinating natural phenomena or a zoological wonder.
 A large-scale expedition a few years back found no conclusive evidence to prove or disprove the existence of the monster.
-So keep looking... even though many modern "sightings" may be easily explained by the amount of drink taken.
+So keep looking, even though many modern "sightings" may be easily explained by a few too many pints at the pub beforehand.

-Most sessions start at around 9:30 pm or whenever a few musicians have gathered.
+Most trad sessions start at around 9:30 pm or whenever a few musicians have gathered.
 Here are some reliable venues:

-Athlone - "Sean's Bar" and "The Thatch"
+Athlone - "Sean's Bar" (which claims to be the oldest pub in Ireland) and "The Thatch"